thegetty/quire-docs/content/community/forum.md

 ## Join the Discussion

-Ask and answer questions, share ideas, raise issues, and more!
+As a community-driven and ever-evolving initiative, active discussion and feedback from our diverse community of users help us continue developing and fine-tuning Quire as a digital publishing tool.
+Our community is the most valuable resource we have, and so we encourage you to join our forum and participate in the conversation.
+We invite you to ask and answer questions, share ideas, raise issues, and collaborate and assist your fellow community members.

 <div class="action-button">